elylucas/react-component-testing-with-cypress/talk-assets/walkthrough.md

 Show how font is still off, import font in component-index.html

-Talking Point: Its cool that you are able to work on the component while you are testing it.
+Talking Point: Jonathan: Its cool that you are able to work on the component while you are testing it.
 Usually you would need to have this component loaded in some page to make these types of changes.